lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/densenet.md

-# Densely Connected Networks (DenseNet)
+# Redes Densamente Conectadas (DenseNet)

 ResNet significantly changed the view of how to parametrize the functions in deep networks. *DenseNet* (dense convolutional network) is to some extent the logical extension of this :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.
 To understand how to arrive at it, let us take a small detour to mathematics.

-A ResNet mudou significativamente a visão de como parametrizar as funções em redes profundas. * DenseNet * (rede convolucional densa) é, até certo ponto, a extensão lógica disso: cite: `Huang.Liu.Van-Der-Maaten.ea.2017`.
+A ResNet mudou significativamente a visão de como parametrizar as funções em redes profundas. *DenseNet* (rede convolucional densa) é, até certo ponto, a extensão lógica disso :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.
 Para entender como chegar a isso, façamos um pequeno desvio para a matemática.